tonykhaov/teach-unit-testing/README.md

 <details>
 <summary>Exercises</summary>

+1. Create a `<Button/>` component, and test that when the user clicks on the button, that the button is focused.

+- Extra: Test that when the user hits `tab`, that the button is focused.

-1. Create an `<Input/>` component that will return these 2 elements: `<input type="text"/>` and `<label>Email address</label>`.
+2. Create an `<Input/>` component that will return these 2 elements: `<input type="text"/>` and `<label>Email address</label>`.
 Test that you can write any email (use faker) inside the input and make an assertion on it.
 Hint: use `.getByLabelText()` instead of .getByRole(”textbox”) because think of it as a user: you want to get the input that has the label text “Email address”.

 - Extra: I can now pass a defaultValue to `<Input/>` so cover this case.
 - Extra 2: Write a second test and this time this will test that I can choose the type of the input (this will be a type number) and assert that it works: you can type a number and also test that I cannot enter any text in the input.

-2. Create a `<Button/>` component, and test that when the user clicks on the button, that the button is focused.

-- Extra: Test that when the user hits `tab`, that the button is focused.
+- Extra 3: Test that when I click on the label, that the input is focused.

 3. Create a `<Form/>` component and test it. `<Form/>` will have these elements: input to enter the country, input to enter the age, radios between Mr. and Mrs. and a submit button.